 Despite her Notre Dame diploma, it was a secular memorial service.
-It lacked the propriety spiritual ambience for the mystery of death found in a Catholic religious service, at least for me.
+It lacked the propriety spiritual ambiance for the mystery of death found in a Catholic religious service, at least for me.

-Reposed in her open coffin, life like, black hair coiffured, finger nails polished pearl white, hands holding a red bouquet, dressed in black and white, the impression was she would rise up, smile and participate with us.
-Instead she was dead, never to move again, a corpse, no longer among us, her body discomposing indecipherably as we watched.
-The lid, soon to be closed, she so neatly tucked into her coffin, it to be lowered into damp earth, all to rot.
+Reposed in her open coffin, lifelike, black coiffured hair, fingernails polished pearl white, hands holding a red bouquet, dressed in black and white, the impression was she would rise up, smile and participate with us.
+Instead, she was dead, never to move again, a corpse, no longer among us, her body discomposing indecipherably as we watched.
+The lid, soon to be closed, she so neatly tucked into her coffin, it to be lowered into the damp earth, all to rot.

 Oh God, poor Rickie, Mom, Dad what do they look like now?

 We weren’t close when attending Norte Dame.
 The truth, I didn’t like her.
 She was proud, stuck up and only responded to a hello if in the mood, a corridor passerby ignored by other students as a snob.
-Years later she looked me up when she moved to Seattle.
-When we met over coffee she’d changed.
+Years later after she looked me up in, we met over coffee in Seattle.
+She’d changed.
 She was bubbly to the point of felicity, no longer stuck up or arrogant.
-As we reminisced of school days, the café door jolted open, a customer waked in, she jerked her gaze to see who, her shoulder length hair flitted in a flutter, askew.
+As we reminisced of school days, the café door jolted open, a customer walked in, she jerked her gaze to see who, her shoulder-length hair flitted in a flutter askew.
 I saw the hearing aid.